Computing the cohomology of constructible \'etale sheaves on curves: Algorithmic aspects

 \subsection{Computing the cohomology of $\mu_n$: existing algorithms}

-Our methods rely on existing algorithms which, given a smooth integral curve $X$ over an algebraically closed field $k$, compute $\HH^1(X,\mu_n)$.
+Our methods rely on existing algorithms which, given a smooth integral curve $X$ over an algebraically closed field $k$ of characteristic prime to $n$, compute $\HH^1(X,\mu_n)$.
 Recall that we need to be able to compute it even for affine curves, which can prove to be a bit trickier than in the projective case.

 The most efficient algorithm computing $\HH^1(X,\mu_n)$, developed by Couveignes, only applies to projective curves over finite fields, and actually requires prior knowledge of the characteristic polynomial of the Frobenius endomorphism of $X$; since it makes use of some properties of the Frobenius and the group structure of $\Pic^0(X)[n]$, adapting it to the cohomology of affine curves, or of curves over other types of fields does not seem easy.
 Given a curve of genus $g$ over $\FF_q$, described by an ordinary plane model of degree $d$, it computes $\Pic^0(X)(\FF_q)[n]$ in time polynomial in $d, g,\log q, n$ \cite[Th.
 1]{couveignes_linearizing}.